yochaigal/cairn/adventures/conversions/through-ultans-door-1.md

 - Upon defeat leaves behind a pint of oneiric residue

 ### Ravens of Perjury
-A single eye sits among a tangle of raven wings with no head and no body.
+A single eye sits among a tangle of raven wings with with neither head nor body.
 5 HP, 1 Armor, 18 DEX, 8 WIL, murderous glare (d4 range)
 - Flits erratically, like a quick moving bat
 - Not hostile but turn their gaze where curiosity takes it